 - Subscription to the APSAD e-newsletter

 APSAD offers a range of other activities for members.
-A conference is held annually, with this year's conference scheduled to take place in Adelaide 9 - 12 November.
+A conference is held annually, with this year's conference scheduled to take place in Perth Pan Pacific 8 - 11 November.
 Regional conferences and workshops are also supported, often jointly with other professional organisations.
 APSAD also produces a quarterly newsletter, to keep members up-to- date and provide a forum for discussion.

 The Drug and Alcohol Review is the Society's official journal.
 Celebrating its 33rd year of publication, the journal is listed on the international database, Medline.
 Published bi-monthly as of 2005, the Review presents original research, policy development and information in the drug and alcohol research field.